 “It wishes to create a welcoming world serenely combining light and shadow, reflection and calm,” says Nouvel.

-Beneath the dome sprawls an Arabian “city”, an archipelago of low-lying, angular and connected buildings in the sea, of which 26 are the galleries.
+Beneath the dome sprawls an Arabian “city”, an archipelago of low-lying, angular and connected buildings in the water, of which 26 are the galleries.
 Their facades are comprised of 3,900 panels of ultra-high-performance fibre concrete.
 Traditional design perfectly marries modern construction techniques.

 A visit to the museum concludes with the visitor emerging onto a plaza beneath the dome, where its intricacies can be admired.

 Whether sun or moonlight, they each shine through the dome onto the plaza beneath, creating a “rain of light” effect.

 To read the full story, purchase and download a digital copy of d+a's Issue 103 (April/May 2018) from Magzter.